dangazineu/tako/README.md

 ## 4. Configuration (`tako.yml`)

 *   **Schema Versioning:** A `version` field will be included.
 Tako will be backward compatible with older schema versions to a documented extent.
+A `tako migrate` command is a potential future feature to help users upgrade their configuration files.

     ```yaml
     # Version of the tako.yml schema